trondreitan/RAMU-MSOM/README.md

-Relative Abundance estimation with Unidentified individuals using Multi-Species Occupancy Modelling
+Relative Abundance estiMation with Unidentified individuals using Multi-Species Occupancy Modelling

 This folder contains the necessary scripts and data files to run our analyses on our empirical dataset associated with the manuscript “Estimating relative species abundance using fossil data identified to different taxonomic levels”.
-It will also allow the same analyses to be done on other similarly structured datasets, which we call RAMU-MSOM (short for Relative Abundance estimation with Unidentified individuals using Multi-Species Occupancy Modelling).
+It will also allow the same analyses to be done on other similarly structured datasets, which we call RAMU-MSOM (short for Relative Abundance estiMation with Unidentified individuals using Multi-Species Occupancy Modelling)), to be done on other similarly structured datasets.

 Within this folder, we provide two subfolders with empirical data, two subfolders containing code for the two sets of simulations described in the manuscript and a subfolder with extra data and scripts files for a part of the empirical study presented only in the supplementary information of the manuscript.

 Subfolders:

 * simoccu1 - Simulation 1 checks if the estimation works when all the model features are present.
-Also tests if raw estimates (ratios) work compareably well (they do not), and the effect of not correcting for unidentified individuals.
+Also tests if raw estimates (ratios) work comparably well (they do not), and the effect of not correcting for unidentified individuals.
 Contains scripts and also a subfolder with our simulated datasets.

-* simoccu2 - Simulation 2 checks how well the new estimation procedure, which uses individual count data, works compared to the old procedure presented in Reitan et al. 2022, which used subsample count data.
+* simoccu2 - Simulation 2 checks how well the new estimation procedure, which uses individual count data, works compared to the procedure presented in Reitan et al. 2022, which used subsample count data.
 Also compares model estimates with raw estimates.
 A subfolder contains the study of the effect of observational errors.
-The subfolder within this (simdata) contain simulated datasets.
+The subfolder (simdata) within simoccu2 contain simulated datasets.

 * empirical_original_files - Contains the original datasets, that were collated for the input dataset for analyses ("expanded_infile.csv").